 As in Fig. 2, the crop in the long cool summer (Climate 2) grows and yields within the time available.
 However, the crop in warmer climate (Climate 1) is not limited by the higher temperature – it starts to yield earlier but can take advantage of the longer period by continuing to grow and yield.
 Even the crop in the cooler climate (Climate 3) might fare better that the one in Fig. 2: if its indeterminate habit allows it to start producing before the latest harvest, then at least it will have yielded something rather than failed totally.

 What are our indeterminate crops?
 Grass, managed for grazing or cutting, consists of indeterminate grasses and legumes (though the latter are now rare).
-A warming could actually increase yield of grazed pastures – being indeterminate, the plants have more time to produce new leaf and reproductive structures and hence more time to be eaten by livestock.
-The position for grass cut for silage is less certain – growth during the season is indeterminate, but the need for the grass to dry after cutting makes it determinate.
-A warming should have the same effect as on grass for grazing , but a cooling might allow some yield as in Fig. 4, but if persistently wet in late summer could cause crop failure as in Fig. 2.
+A warming could actually increase yield of grazed pastures – being indeterminate, the plants have more time to produce new leaf and reproductive structures and hence more time to be eaten by livestock (provided warming does not also bring lower rainfall – see comment below).
+The position for grass cut for silage is less certain – growth during the season is indeterminate, but the need for the grass to dry after cutting makes it partly determinate.

 Some arable crops are also indeterminate, or partly so, in that they continue growing throughout the main season.
 In the case of potato, which functions in this way, the open nature of the plant’s growth is usually stopped in today’s farming by a herbicide spray to kill the foliage and allow harvesting.
 In principle, a warming would increase the yield of such crops.

 These simple descriptions of the effect of a climatic warming assume the warming is not so great as to harm plants directly.
-If the warming is confined to 2 or 3 degrees then it should affect the rate of plant development, but not push the plants into the harmful zones defined in the previous article on Temperature .
+If the warming is confined to 2 or 3 degrees then it should affect the rate of plant development as indicated, but not push the plants into the harmful zones defined in the previous article on Temperature .

 The descriptions also assume that the warmer climate has the same amount of rainfall as the present one and ignore the increase in gradient for evaporation of water between plant and air that is typical of warmer conditions.
 Warmer air is – as far as plants perceive it – also drier.
+At the other extreme, a wet end-of-summer might also cause reduced or failed yield, for example, if continued wetness prevents harvest of cut hay.
 Future articles will examine whether drier conditions in summer would lead to more ‘lost solar’ in Fig. 2 and reduce the gained solar in Fig. 4.

 The above are some examples of the way crops and grass – presently yielding in a Long Cool Summer climate – might respond to a small change in temperature of several degrees.
 Not all crops and grass will be affected in the same way.
 There will be no single or uniform response except where only one type of crop is grown.